danking/real-semantics/README.md

    $ cd llvm-3.6.0
    ```

-2. If you would like to get the latest LLVM code (which could be broken), switch to master branch and do a pull:
+2. If you would like to get the latest LLVM code (which could be broken), switch to master branch and do a pull.
+You can skip this step if you just want to try it out.

    ```bash
    $ git checkout master
    $ git pull
    ```

-You can skip this step if you just want to try it out.

 3. Now we can start building LLVM: